 14.8 Telemarketing - Limitations

 - A Pruvit Promoter must not engage in telemarketing in relation to the operation of the Promoter’s Pruvit business.
-The term “telemarketing” means the placing of one or more telephone calls or facsimile transmissions to an individual or entity to induce the purchase of Pruvit products or services, or to Recruit them for the Pruvit opportunity.
+The term “telemarketing” means the placing of one or more telephone calls, text messages, emails, or facsimile transmissions to an individual or entity to induce the purchase of Pruvit products or services or to recruit them for the Pruvit opportunity.

 - The federal government administers the Unsolicited Telecommunication Rules and operates a national Do-Not-Call registry that requires businesses to refrain from calling phone numbers listed on the national “Do-Not-Call” list (DNCL) and or people who tell the caller directly not to call/fax in the future.